suwanshree/ArcShooter1/Readme.md

     ```
     pip install pygame
     ```
-4. Launch the application's *main1.py* file using python:
+4. From the application's root folder, in a terminal, launch the *main1.py* file using python:

     Windows:
     ```